10+ free & affordable things to do and see in Helsinki as an unconventional tourist!

 The Worker Housing Museum – Free of charge guided tour in Finnish houses of 1900)

-National Memorial – Winter War 1939 – Small modern artwork about Moscow invasion
+National Memorial – Winter War 1939 – Small modern artwork about the Moscow invasion

-Linnanmäki – Amusement park, ticket required only to use the attractions.
+Linnanmäki – Amusement park, ticket is required only to use the attractions.

 Keskuspuisto – Central Park